Sanchez 'worried' amid Man United struggles

 "I don't know how people see me, but football is what I've loved from being a kid and it's my passion," Sanchez added.

-Sanchez also confirmed that he was injured after an assistant referee ran into him while warming up during United's Champions League fixture against Ligue 1 holders PSG.
+Sanchez also confirmed that he was injured after an assistant referee ran into him while warming up during United's UEFA Champions League fixture against Ligue 1 holder PSG.

 The Chile international underwhelmed after replacing injured team-mate Jesse Lingard on the stroke of half-time.